vmware-tanzu/servicebinding/samples/multi-binding/README.md

 ...
 ```

-The application job dumps the environment to the log and then exits.
+The job dumps the environment to the log and then exits.
 We should see our injected environment variable as well as other variable commonly found in Kubernetes containers.

 Inspect the logs from the job: